asriomar/filter-by-category-and-price/README.md

 # React + Vite

+This code build using React and tailwind CSS.

+Customer can filter product by category and price range.
+Feel free to edit the code.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: